ZakFahey/cloud-computing-hw2/README.md

 `(GET) /forecast/{date}` - Gives the predicted weather of the next seven days starting from the given date

+`(GET) /forecast/external` - Gives the predicted weather of the next seven days starting from the current date using the openweathermap.org API.
+Used for the extra credit in HW3.

 `(GET) /documentation` - Shows the Swagger documentation page

 ## Installation